FelixHenninger/lab.js/docs/index.rst

 of the underlying Javascript programming language, and to be extensible using the same.

-**Thank you for checking out lab.js!** If you are new around here, you might want to go through the :ref:`tutorial` to get started.
-There are also plenty of :ref:`examples` if you are searching for code, or looking to extend an existing experiment.
-If you are interested in our approach, we have tried to summarize the :ref:`philosophy` we came up with post-hoc to justify why we did this in the first place.
-Of course, you are more than welcome to :ref:`contribute` if you see room for improvement -- help and suggestions are very much appreciated!
+**Thank you for checking out lab.js!** If you are new around here, you might want to go through the :ref:`tutorial <tutorial>` to get started.
+There are also plenty of :ref:`examples <examples>` if you are searching for code, or looking to extend an existing experiment.
+If you are interested in our approach, we have tried to summarize the :ref:`philosophy <philosophy>` we came up with post-hoc to justify why we did this in the first place.
+Of course, you are more than welcome to :ref:`contribute <contribute>` if you see room for improvement -- help and suggestions are very much appreciated!

 Contributors
 ------------